Lincoln County, Nebraska

 Lincoln County is a county located in the U.S. state of Nebraska.
 As of the 2020 census, the population was 34,676.
 Its county seat is North Platte.
 Despite the county's name, the state capital city of Lincoln is not in or near Lincoln County.
-The city of Lincoln is, instead, located more than 200 miles further to the east in Lancaster County.

-Lincoln County is part of the North Platte, Nebraska Micropolitan Statistical Area.
+Lincoln County is one of the three counties in the North Platte Micropolitan Statistical Area.
 In the Nebraska license plate system, Lincoln County is represented by the prefix 15 (it had the fifteenth-largest number of vehicles registered for a state county when the license plate system was established in 1922).